-- 3.26 On 20 December 2018, the Court of Appeal handed down the judgement in the Firefighters' transitional appeals case, finding that the transitional protections introduced with the new Pension scheme in 2015 were unlawfully discriminatory on grounds of age. - 3.27 The decision related only to the transitional protection arrangements in the 2015 firefighters' pension scheme that applied to members of the 1992 Firefighters' Pension scheme and whether these were discriminatory.
-It did not address the introduction of that scheme itself by the primary legislation of the Public Service Pensions Act 2013. - 3.28 On 18th December 2019 the Employment Tribunal issued an interim Order which provided claimants with a right to be treated as if they had met the criteria for full protection under the scheme rules.
+- 3.23 On 20 December 2018, the Court of Appeal handed down the judgement in the Firefighters' transitional appeals case, finding that the transitional protections introduced with the new Pension scheme in 2015 were unlawfully discriminatory on grounds of age. - 3.24 The decision related only to the transitional protection arrangements in the 2015 firefighters' pension scheme that applied to members of the 1992 Firefighters' Pension scheme and whether these were discriminatory.
+It did not address the introduction of that scheme

+- itself by the primary legislation of the Public Service Pensions Act 2013. - 3.25 On 18th December 2019 the Employment Tribunal issued an interim Order which provided claimants with a right to be treated as if they had met the criteria for full protection under the scheme rules.
 Following the Publication of this Order, the Government made a written statement and launched a Consultation on removing the discrimination from all Public Service Pension Schemes.
-The consultation closed on 11th October 2020 and the Governments response was published on 4th February 2021. - 3.29 The response proposed that scheme members with benefits in the legacy schemes, those that existed before 1st April 2015, should have the opportunity to have their benefits calculated as if their membership of those schemes had continued until 31st March 2022.
-From 1st April 2022 all employees will be moved into the reformed pension scheme.
-In the case of Firefighters this will be the 2015 Firefighters Pension scheme.

-3.30 However, the situation regarding 'Immediate Detriment' cases i.e. those staff affected by the introduction of the new Pension scheme in 2015, is still affected by a number of legal and financial uncertainties.
-As a result, this still represents another complexity to the Authority's pension and budgetary considerations.
+The consultation closed on 11th October 2020 and the Governments response was published on 4th February 2021. - 3.26 The response proposed that scheme members with benefits in the legacy schemes, those that existed before 1st April 2015, should have the opportunity to have their benefits calculated as if their membership of those schemes had continued until 31st March 2022.
+From 1st April 2022 all employees were moved into the reformed pension scheme.
+In the case of Firefighters, this was the 2015 Firefighters' Pension scheme. - 3.27 However, the situation regarding 'Immediate Detriment' cases i.e. those staff affected by the introduction of the new Pension scheme in 2015, is still affected by a number of legal and financial uncertainties and it is not anticipated that all of the associated legal and tax regulations will be in place until October 2023.
+Due to these timescales and the associated ongoing unfair treatment of individuals affected by Immediate Detriment, the Audit and Risk Committee on 6th June 2022 resolved to make payments prior to October 2023, with the illustrative costs to be funded from General Reserves.
+Because of the legal and financial uncertainties associated with this matter, this still represents another complexity to the Authority's pension and budgetary considerations.

-4. PRECEPT 2022/2023
+4. PRECEPT 2023/2024